 Dr. Mark Ditmer, the current post-doctoral researcher at the Minnesota Zoo, is also examining how moose are affected by temperature and habitat.
 He looked at how moose alter their behavior among resting, foraging, and traveling using the same GPS data from collared moose in Voyageurs National Park.
 By examining at what temperatures moose switch behavior from active (foraging or traveling) to resting, and what habitats are more likely to be used for different behaviors, we can understand how moose might be impacted by changes in climate and habitat.

-Funding and Other Support The Minnesota Zoo is grateful for the funding and other support it has received for these projects from: Minnesota’s Clean Water, Land, and Legacy Amendment; Minnesota Department of Natural Resources; University of Minnesota Duluth’s Natural Resources Research Institute; Minnesota’s Environmental and Natural Resources Trust Fund; Voyageurs National Park; Grand Portage Indian Reservation; Fon du Lac Band of Lake Superior Chippewa; 1854 Treaty Authority; and Morrie’s Mazda.
+Funding and Other Support The Minnesota Zoo is grateful for the funding and other support it has received for these projects from: Minnesota’s Clean Water, Land, and Legacy Amendment; Minnesota Department of Natural Resources; University of Minnesota Duluth’s Natural Resources Research Institute; Minnesota’s Environmental and Natural Resources Trust Fund; Voyageurs National Park; Grand Portage Indian Reservation; Fon du Lac Band of Lake Superior Chippewa; 1854 Treaty Authority; and Morrie’s Auto Group.